 Be nice to your taxi driver and don’t be afraid to strike up a conversation with them if they haven’t already done so!
 I’ve met some funny and interesting individuals in my taxi rides.
 And they might be the only thing keeping you sane if you’re stuck sitting in traffic!
 You might want to read A Local’s Guide to Navigating Bogotá to help you avoid traffic altogether.
 Also, be sure not to slam the door on your way out; it will make for an unhappy driver.

-Have you had any interesting taxi rides or near-death experiences?
+Have you had any interesting rides or near-death experiences in any taxi in Bogotá?
 We can compare stories!
 Let me know in the comments and be sure to follow my articles on www.colture.com!
 Don’t forget to subscribe to our newsletter and follow us on social media for all things Bogotá related.
 Are you a local business?
 Get in contact with us to be featured on our website!